luoshao23/CFA/level_1/Financial_reporting_and_analysis.md

 ### classification of cash flows and non-cash activities
 + operating activities (CFO)
     * such as selling inventory and providing services, dealing securities or trading securities
+        - for financial assets classified as trading securities, unrealized gains and losses are reported on the income statement and flow to shareholders' equity as part of retained earnings.
+        - for financial assets classified as available for sale, unrealized gains and losses are not recorded on the income statement and instead are part of other comprehensive income.
+Accumulated other comprehensive income is a component of Shareholders' equity.
+        - for financial assets classified as held to maturity, are measured at amortised cost.
+Gains and losses are recognized only when realized.

 + investing activities (CFI)
     * include purchasing and selling long-term assets and other investments.
 + financing activities (CFF)